-- Word scramble Write on the board for each team to unscramble: (GIHH OLSCOH UNAGRTIDOA) Answer: High School Graduation - Name Race Which team can be the first to line up alphabetically? - Name one person you know personally who has been to or is going to college who could be your mentor. - What is the College Bound Scholarship? - How long has the GEAR UP program been in WA, and how many students does it serve?
-(The closest guess to the number is the winner) - What is the goal of the GEAR UP grant, and what does your GEAR UP program offer in terms of two services? - Brain Strain: State the ABCs Backwards - USE YOUR SODA SENSE: Blindfold the students and have them correctly smell and name four sodas. - Current Culture: Play a few seconds of a popular song and have them guess the Artist and song title. - Pictionary/Blindfolded Have a team member draw while blindfolded (examples to draw: homework, graduation, scholarship). - Orange Race: Have the teams stand in a line and have them pass the orange as quickly as possible without using their hands.
+- Brain Strain: State the ABC's Backwards - Z, Y, X, W, V, U, T, S, R, Q, P, O, N, M, L, K, J, I, H, G, F, E, D, C, B, - USE YOUR SODA SENSE: Blindfold the student and have them correctly smell and name four sodas. - Current Culture: Play a few seconds of a popular song - and have them guess the Artist and song title. - Pictionary/Blindfolded Have a person from their team draw while blindfolded (examples to draw: homework, graduation, scholarship). - Orange Race: have the teams stand in a line and have them pass the orange as quickly as possible without using their hands.